Shopify/polaris/polaris.shopify.com/content/design/icons.md

 The design of an icon communicates tone, much like the content it’s paired with.
 Focus on the effectiveness of the message instead of its ability to delight.
 In other words, prioritize representing the function, rather than how nice it looks.

+### Render at the intended size

+Our system offers two icon sizes - major 20x20 and minor 16x16.
+Icons should not be scaled up or down.
+Every icon has been carefully crafted for their intended size and aligned to the pixel grid for sharpness and clarity.

 ---

 ## Creating icons